The Best of Budapest: 20 Best Things To Do in Budapest

 Matthias Church and Fisherman's Bastion on the Buda side of Budapest

-Here are the best things to do and see in Budapest, including where to eat and stay.
+Here are my picks for the best things to do and see in Budapest, including where to eat and stay.

 High Note SkyBar at the Aria Hotel with a view of St. Stephens Basilica